danielefavi/md-to-site/README.md

 NOTE: if the arguments --site-title, --index, --source or --target contains spaces then wrap the string in quotes.
 EG: --site-title "My Docs Title"
 ```

+---

+### Notes

+If you have images or other assets in your markdown folder, then you have to transfer them manually into the folder where you compiled the files.
+The author of this package did not want to copy other asset files automatically because you might not want to copy personal files.